zotune/borderless-focus/README.md

 ## How to Use

-1. Launch your game in borderless windowed mode.
+1. Launch your game in borderless windowed mode (use 3440x1440 for 21:9 on 32:9 monitors).
 2. Press `Windows + B` to toggle Borderless Focus on/off.
 3. When activated:
    - Black borders will appear around your game window (perfect for 21:9 on 32:9)